rdegges/rdegges-www/articles/2018/to-30-billion-and-beyond.md

 cost of $0.000000007.
 That's astoundingly low.

-If you compare that to the expected cost of running the same service on sometihng like Lambda, ipify would rack up a total bill of: $1,243.582/mo (compute) + $6,000/mo (requests) = ~$7,243.58.
+If you compare that to the expected cost of running the same service on something like Lambda, ipify would rack up a total bill of: $1,243.582/mo (compute) + $6,000/mo (requests) = ~$7,243.58.
 As a quick note, this is some back-of-a-napkin math.
 I plugged ipify's numbers into a Lambda pricing example from the AWS website here: https://aws.amazon.com/lambda/pricing/.